President’s Office

 Dr. Richard Plumb, 18th President

 Born and raised in upstate New York, Dr. Plumb is proud to have been the first in his family to graduate from college.
 He is married to his high school sweetheart, Mary.
-Together, they have three adult children, Matthew, Lauren, and Sean, who are each happily married and have blessed them with seven grandchildren.
+Together, they have three adult children, Matthew, Lauren, and Sean, who are each happily married and have blessed the family with seven grandchildren.
 Having hiked the Adirondacks while growing up, Dr. Plumb still enjoys hiking, backpacking and camping in his spare time and looks forward to exploring the great outdoors in the Green Mountain State.

 Vision & Values